Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Astrophysical case studies

-We showcase our \PhySO\ method on a panel of astrophysical test cases: the relativistic energy of a particle is examined in subsection \ref{subsec:case_relativity}, the law describing the expansion of the Universe in subsection \ref{subsec:case_cosmo}, the isochrone action from galactic dynamics in subsection \ref{subsec:case_galactic} and additional toy test cases given in \ref{subsec:case_additional}.
-These examples show that the method can successfully recover physical laws and relations from real or synthetic data.
-We limit ourselves to the exploration of \MaxTrialExpressions\ trial expressions which roughly takes $\sim 4$ hours on a modern laptop computer and is only necessary for the most difficult case (the relativistic energy).

-In addition, for some of these cases, we give the Pareto front which shows the most accurate expression based on RMSE (root mean squared error) for each level of complexity.
-Although we note that there are sophisticated schemes inspired by information theory to define the complexity \citep{AIFeynman, Exhaustive_SR, EureqaPaper2009}, we defer such considerations to a future study and simply define the complexity of each token to be of $1$ except for input variables which we take to have complexity zero.
+We now showcase our \PhySO\ method on a panel of astrophysical test cases: the relativistic energy of a particle is examined in sub-section \ref{subsec:case_relativity}, the law describing the expansion of the Universe in sub-section \ref{subsec:case_cosmo}, the isochrone action from galactic dynamics in sub-section \ref{subsec:case_galactic} and additional toy test cases given in \ref{subsec:case_additional}.
+We give the results along with an ablation study, disabling specific components our system to determine their impact on performance, in \ref{subsec:astro_results}.
+We perform this ablation study in a noiseless scenario using mock data but still demonstrate \PhySO's abilities on observational noisy data for the case detailed in sub-section \ref{subsec:case_cosmo}, showing that the method can successfully recover physical laws and relations from real or synthetic data.
+Mock data generation details are given in Appendix \ref{appendix:astro_data} along with units of all variables and constants involved.
+Note that for each of these showcases, we explicitly add the free constants described in Appendix \ref{appendix:astro_data} along with their units in \PhySO's library of available tokens.
+We use the hyper-parameters and and reward metric detailed in Section \ref{sec:method} and limit ourselves to the exploration of \MaxTrialExpressions\ trial expressions which roughly takes $\sim 4$ hours (using all cores of the systems shown in Figure \ref{fig:physo_parallel_efficiency}) and is only necessary for the most difficult case (the relativistic energy).
+In addition, for the relativistic energy showcase, we give a Pareto front which shows the most accurate expression based on RMSE (root mean squared error) for each level of complexity.
+Moreover, similarly to the benchmarking in Section \ref{sec:feynman}, we define the successful exact symbolic recovery of an expression by its symbolic equivalence using the \texttt{SymPy} symbolic simplification subroutine \citep{sympy}.

-We also define the successful exact symbolic recovery of an expression by its symbolic equivalence using the SymPy symbolic simplification subroutine \citep{sympy} whenever possible and by a numerical criterion akin to the one used in \citep{Benchmark_SR, Benchmark_SR_phy} $R > 0.9999$ along with manual verifications in cases where it is impossible to automatically simplify (\eg when free constants are involved).

 Finally, we agnostically rely on the same library of choosable tokens for all test cases: \CompleteLibrary to which we only add input variables and free or fixed constants depending on the test cases.